Challenges in Software Development Projects: Experience Gained by the Innovecs Tech Team

 Another thing to consider is risk management, which is really about establishing transparency.
 For instance, you might decide that your product is going to be a blender bottle.
 Suppose you need 500,000 of them, but the maximum quantity you can get is only 50,000.
 So, this is the hindrance you need to predict and avoid.
 Considering the risks to being successful and all possible ways to mitigate them is always a big challenge, so take time to do this right.

 Now comes the turn of dependencies.
 Let’s assume that we develop some software with an application programming interface (API).
 So you have a laptop, a screen and a cable between them.
 You want to provide the ability for someone to use the cable and plug it in anywhere.
 To make it happen, you need to consider what it is going to be plugged into, who is the manufacturer of this stuff, and how many screen models you want to support.
-If you do not understand these problems, you will build the interface that does not serve the purpose.
+If you do not understand these problems, you will build an interface that does not serve the purpose.

 Fundamentally, the major issue is that people go on making wrong assumptions.
 When building project scope and dependencies, your assumptions need to be precise.
 That’s the point.